 - Registration and possession

 Choosing to buy a house is a huge decision and therefore it is important to plan everything minutely.
 If you start calling a real estate agent randomly without planning, then you may end up in a mess at the end.
-So, let me tell you how you can avoid any hassles and buy the home of your dream easily and effortlessly.
+So, let me tell you how you can avoid any hassles and buy the home of your dreams easily and effortlessly.

 Step 1: Decide if you are committed to buy a house

 While it’s great that you have decided to buy a home, you should carefully assess your current and future financial position.
-Even if you have been saving money to make the initial payment, if you are considering taking a housing loan, then you should have the constant flow of income to repay the home loan.
+Even if you have been saving money to make the initial payment, if you are considering taking a housing loan, then you should have a constant flow of income to repay the home loan.

 - Your monthly expenses are quite less than your monthly income